 The Dermatology Residency Program at Henry Ford Hospital was established in 1954.
 The program offers exceptional clinical training with exposure to a wide diversity of diseases in multiple skin types.
 We offer a three-year program (PGY-2 through PGY-4), which begins after the successful completion of a PGY-1 year.

 Our department is located at the New Center One area of Detroit, MI - just a few blocks from the Henry Ford Hospital's main campus.
-Residents also rotate at satellite clinics in the suburban cities of Troy, West Bloomfield, Novi and Plymouth.
+Residents also rotate at satellite clinics in the suburban cities of Troy, West Bloomfield, Grosse Pointe Farms and Novi.

 Our faculty is diverse and dedicated to the education program.
 We have many talented faculty members who hold sub-specialty dermatology clinics and also participate in research activities.